-- Sec.
-72. Prohibition Against Retention or Deduction of Funds.
+Sec.
+69. Prohibition Against Retention or Deduction of Funds.
 Fund releases from appropriations provided in this Act shall be transmitted to the agency concerned, subject to Section 3 hereof, applicable special and general provisions, and budgeting rules and regulations.
-No retention or deduction as reserves or overhead shall be made, except as authorized by law, the general or special provisions in this Act. - Sec.
-73. Direct Release of Funds to Regional Offices and Operating Units.
-Funds appropriated in this Act shall be released directly to the Regional Offices (ROs) and Operating Units (OUs) of agencies where funds are specifically appropriated to the ROs and OUs of agencies, except as otherwise requested by the agencies to the DBM. - The DBM shall furnish copies of fund releases to ROs and OUs to the Speaker of the House of Representatives, President of the Senate of the Philippines, House Committee on Appropriations and Senate Committee on Finance, either in printed form or by way of electronic document. - Sec.
-74. Lump-Sum Appropriations.
-Release of lump-sum appropriations shall be made upon compliance with the requirements under the applicable general and/or special provisions and submission by the agency concerned of a Special Budget pursuant to Section 35, Chapter 5, Book VI of E.O.
-No. 292, copy furnished the House Committee on Appropriations and the Senate Committee on Finance.
-The Special Budget shall include the complete details of the activities or projects covering the lump-sum appropriations with the corresponding cost up to the lowest level, i.e., provincial, city or municipal level, as the case may be. - Sec.
-75. Fund Transfers to Civil Society Organizations.
-A government agency may transfer public funds to a Civil Society Organization (CSO) only if all of the following conditions are present: - (a) The CSO is either: - (i) implementing a government program or project jointly with the government agency; or - (ii) a beneficiary of a government program or project. - (b) There is a specific appropriation in the General Appropriations Act or some other appropriation law for such government program or project.
+No retention or deduction as reserves or overhead shall be made, except as authorized by law, the general or special provisions in this Act.

+Sec.
+70. Direct Release of Funds to Regional Offices and Operating Units.
+Funds appropriated in this Act shall be released directly to the Regional Offices (ROs) and Operating Units (OUs) of agencies where funds are specifically appropriated to the ROs and OUs of agencies, except non-implementing units.

+Sec.
+71. Lump-Sum Appropriations.
+Release of lump-sum appropriations shall be made upon compliance with the requirements under the applicable general and/or special provisions and submission by the agency concerned of a Special Budget Request, and other relevant budgetary requirements in accordance with applicable laws, rules, and regulations.
+The Special Budget Request shall include the complete details of the activities or projects covering the lump-sum appropriations with the corresponding cost up to the lowest level, i.e., provincial, city or municipal level, as the case may be.

+Sec.
+72. Fund Transfers to Civil Society Organizations.
+A government agency may transfer public funds to a Civil Society Organization (CSO) only if all of the following conditions are present:

+(a) The CSO is either:

+(i) implementing a government program or project jointly with the government agency; or

+(ii) a beneficiary of a government program or project.

-- (c) The government agency has accredited the CSO in accordance with its quidelines.
+- (b) There is an appropriation in the GAA or some other appropriation law for such government program or project. - (c) The government agency has accredited the CSO in accordance with its guidelines.
 The guidelines shall include, as a minimum, the following requirements: - (i) The presence of the CSO in its stated address and area of operation has been validated; - (ii) The CSO has an identified membership and leadership and defined organizational structure; - (iii) The CSO is in good standing with all government agencies from which the CSO has received public funds; - (iv) The CSO is not in default or in delay in liquidating any public funds received from any government agency; - (v) For implementing CSOs, the CSO must have a proven track record and good standing in undertaking civil society works; the CSO must not have any Director, Trustee, Officer or key personnel related within the fourth civil degree of consanguinity or affinity to any official involved in the processing of its accreditation, or any official of the government agency funding or implementing the program or project to be implemented by the CSO; and the CSO must have proven legal existence; and - (vi) For beneficiary CSOs, the CSO must have the appropriate social preparation from the government agency providing the grant of financial assistance.